 E. Gregory Wallace

-Professor Wallace teaches constitutional law with a concentration in free speech, church and state, and constitutional interpretation.
+Professor Greg Wallace teaches constitutional law with an emphasis on free speech, church and state, right to arms, and constitutional interpretation.

-Wallace enjoys nature photography, seeing movies with his wife, watching his daughter play softball, and following the Carolina Hurricanes with his son.
+He enjoys recreational and competitive shooting, nature photography, and following the Carolina Hurricanes.
 He and his family worship at Triangle Community Church, where he leads a community group.